itsallcode/white-rabbit/README.md

 * Won't work on weekends.
 To force working on a weekend, manually create an entry with `"type" = "WORK"`.
 * Public holidays are not detected automatically.
 Set the day type to `HOLIDAY` manually.
-* If you change the working time in previous months you might need to adjust the `overtimePreviousMonth` field in the following months, e.g. by clicking the `Update overtime for all months` button in the Java FX UI.
+* If you change the working time in previous months you might need to adjust the `overtimePreviousMonth` field in the following months by selecting menu item `File -> Update overtime for all months` in the Java FX UI.

 ## Usage